Chivalry

 The knightly traditions of medieval chivalry have left a lasting legacy in modern times.
 The ideals and virtues that guided knights in their service to their lords and their duties have influenced the concept of honor and chivalry in today’s society.

-The concept of knight oaths, in particular, has endured as a testament to the code of honor upheld by knights throughout history.
-The oath of allegiance, which bound knights to their lords and their duties, symbolized the dedication and loyalty that were central to the chivalric ideals.
+Knight oaths, in particular, have endured as a testament to the code of honor upheld by knights throughout history.
+The oath of allegiance, which bound knights to their lords and their duties, symbolized the dedication and loyalty that were central to chivalric ideals.

-The symbolic and moral significance of knight oaths has been recognized in contemporary culture, where they have been featured in literature, film, and other forms of media.
-They have provided inspiration for stories of heroism, sacrifice, and honor, and have captured the imagination of audiences around the world.
+The symbolic and moral significance of knight oaths has been recognized in contemporary culture, where they are featured in literature, film, and other forms of media.
+They have inspired stories of heroism, sacrifice, and honor and captured the imagination of audiences around the world.

-Beyond their cultural significance, knight oaths continue to serve as a source of inspiration for individuals seeking to uphold the code of honor in their personal and professional lives.
-The virtues of bravery, loyalty, and honor embodied by knights remain relevant and enduring, and continue to inspire individuals to strive for excellence in their own lives.
+Beyond their cultural significance, knight oaths continue to inspire individuals seeking to uphold the code of honor in their personal and professional lives.
+The virtues of bravery, loyalty, and honor embodied by knights remain relevant and enduring, inspiring individuals to strive for excellence in their own lives.

 As such, the legacy of knight oaths and medieval chivalry endures as a symbol of the enduring human quest for excellence, honor, and service.
 Their impact on our culture and society will continue to be felt for generations to come, a testament to the profound influence of the chivalric traditions of the past.